The third of the God's Not Dead series, released in March 2018.

 - The us vs. them mentality also gets deconstructed, as it's shown that this sort of thinking only creates division and further conflict.Keaton: You wanna know why our generation's leaving the church?
 It's because the whole world knows what the church is against, but it's getting harder and harder to know what it's for.

-- The, for lack of a better term, persecution complex displayed in the previous films is also called out when Dave claims that a black preacher hasn't been through the struggles that he has.
+- The, for lack of a better term, persecution complex displayed in the previous films is also called out when Dave claims that a black preacher hasn't been through the struggles that he has and Dave's brother also points out that the church has a long track record of mistreating or excluding people and then acting innocent when said people push back.
 The preacher points out that Dave's struggles are nothing compared to actual persecution:Preacher: Brother, who do you think you talking to?
 I'm a black preacher in the deep south.
 I could build you a church with all the bricks been thrown through my windows.

 - Lighter and Softer: The film considerably tones down the persecution themes, showing some far more sympathetic antagonists, acknowledging there are legitimate grievances against certain Christians, and that the modern church has failed in many ways.
 It's also got much more humor and light moments than the previous ones.
 The ending is also not a straight Christian triumph, but a reconciliation.